kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 3 - Award/Sprint 3 - Running a Successful Evaluation.md

 ---
 **5\.
 Type of Evaluation: Comparative Evaluation vs. Best-Value Trade-Off**

-Selecting the appropriate evaluation approach is critical to ensuring alignment with the acquisition’s goals, the complexity of the solution space, and the nature of risk being managed.
+Selecting the appropriate evaluation approach is crucial for ensuring alignment with the acquisition’s goals, the complexity of the solution space, and the nature of the risk being managed.
 Two common approaches in federal procurement are comparative evaluation and best-value trade-off.

 **Comparative Evaluation Approach**